DOSull/Spatial-Analysis-and-Modelling/labs/intro-to-R-and-friends/05-r-markdown.md

 What does that mean?

-Well a couple of things, but first we need to re-open this document in _RStudio_:
+Well a couple of things, but first we need to re-open **this** document (the one you are reading now) in _RStudio_:

 + In _RStudio_ go to **File - Open File...** and navigate to the folder where you unpacked the lab `.zip` file
-+ Open this file `r-markdown.md` (that's this file as it happens)
++ Open the file `r-markdown.md` (i.e., this file)
-+ Now do **File - Save As...** and save the file but change the extension from `.md` to `.Rmd`
++ Now do **File - Save As...** and save the file but _change the extension from_ `.md` _to_ `.Rmd` (if you can't see file extensions on your computer ask about this).

 ## Now what?
-OK.
-Are you ready for this?!
+That should mean you are now looking at a slightly different version of the file, in plain text, but with formatting marks also included.

-This document is a combination of *markdown formatted text* (like this) which allows creation of simple structured documents with different heading levels and simple formatting such as *italics*, **bold** and `code` fonts.
-We can also include (and this is the clever part) *code chunks*.
-These begin and end with three backticks and an indication of what kind of code is included, in them.
+The document is a combination of *markdown formatted text* (like this) which allows creation of simple structured documents with different heading levels and simple formatting such as *italics*, **bold** and `code` fonts.
+It also includes (and this is the really clever part) *code chunks*.
+These begin and end with three backtick symbols and an indication of what kind of code is included, in them.
 Here's a very simple example:

 ```{r}
 x <- 5